 In fact, the frequency of cat pyrethrin/pyrethroid toxicity cases resulting from inadvertent (or intentional) application of a dog product to cats was so high that in 2010 the EPA improved product labeling rules for spot-on products for pets to help prevent these inadvertent and intentional species "mix-ups."

 “New restrictions will be placed on these products, and pet owners need to carefully read and follow all labeling before exposing your pet to a pesticide,” the EPA’s Steve Owens said in a press release announcing the changes.

 Unfortunately, even when you use dog products safely and according to manufacturer’s instructions on your dog, it's still possible for your cat to develop pyrethrin toxicity.
-This is because cats sunggle with and groom dogs, which can lead to accidental pyrethrin exposure and an unwelcomed trip to the veterinary ER.
+This is because cats snuggle with and groom dogs, which can lead to accidental pyrethrin exposure and an unwelcome trip to the veterinary ER.

 The Signs of Pyrethrin and Pyrethroid Toxicity in Cats

 Cats that have been exposed to a large amount of pyrethrin/pyrethroid-based insecticides will often have whole-body tremors.
 Other signs resulting from pyrethrin/pyrethroid toxicity often include:

 - Difficulty jumping, standing or walking

 - Shaking, twitching, muscle tremors (often mistaken for seizures)

 If left untreated, pyrethrin/pyrethroid toxicity can be fatal to cats.